Our fleet-ready navigators offer the interactive navigation and messaging terminal that has been missing in your Fleet Management Interface (FMI).

 What devices are supported?

-A list of which Garmin automotive units and personal navigation devices can provide fleet management solutions to your company is on our supported devices page.
+See the list of Garmin automotive devices and personal navigation devices that can provide fleet management solutions to your company.

 What other receivers will you support in the future?

-We currently support all of the models of Garmin GPS receivers for which this type of support is practical, but future designs will undoubtedly be added to this list.
+We currently support all of the models of Garmin GPS receivers for which this type of support is practical, but future designs will be added to the list.

-Our current approach is to offer the Fleet Management Interface support for compatibility with third-party tracking solutions.
+We offer the FMI support for compatibility with third-party tracking solutions.
 It’s possible that we will offer such devices in the future, but our current approach allows us to continue to focus on the design of the types of navigation products that have made us world leaders in GPS navigation technology.

-What does Garmin provide in a typical Fleet Management System?
+What do you provide in a typical fleet management system?

-Garmin provides the navigation technology and the user interface to the system.
-From a hardware perspective, that means that Garmin provides one of the supported devices listed above.
-Garmin also provides an interface cable that makes the physical connection to the GPS receiver and offers bare wires for connection to the rest of the tracking system.
-From a software perspective, Garmin provides the integration of the Fleet Management features into their user interface.
-Garmin also provides a simple communications interface which allows third-party developers easy access to the Fleet Management Interface features.
+We provide the navigation technology and the user interface to the system.
+From a hardware perspective, that means that we provide one of the supported devices listed above.
+We also provide an interface cable that makes the physical connection to the GPS receiver and offers bare wires for connection to the rest of the tracking system.
+From a software perspective, we provide the integration of the fleet management features into the user interface.
+We also provide a simple communications interface which allows third-party developers easy access to the FMI features.

 What third-party tracking solutions are currently supported?